-Jamaica to get millions in reparation funding from UK Guardian trust
+Jamaica to get millions in reparation funding from UK Guardian Trust

 “As we enter our third century as a news organisation, this awful history must reinforce our determination to use our journalism to expose racism, injustice and inequality, and to hold the powerful to account,” Viner said.

-The Guardian campaign will likely give wind to the advocacy of reparation advocates, who claim that Jamaica is due almost a third of 7.5 trillion pounds sterling in compensation for slavery.
+The Guardian campaign will likely give wind to the advocacy of reparation advocates, who claim that Jamaica is due almost a third of £7.5 trillion in compensation for slavery.